 Be Careful What You Say

 While interacting with the truck driver, police, witnesses, and anyone else, it is important to be very careful how you discuss the accident.
 Do NOT, under any circumstances, admit fault or apologize for it.
-Alabama is a “contributory negligence” state, meaning you can be barred from receiving compensation if you are found to have “contributed” in any way to the accident, even 1%.
+In Alabama you can be barred from receiving compensation if you are found to have “contributed” in any way to the accident, even 1%.
 Be polite, courteous, and empathetic, but never admit any wrongdoing – leave the determination of fault for the experts to sort out.

 Contact a Seasoned Alabama Truck Accident Lawyer